 Once upon a time, a king hired a gardener who was very dutiful and provided the king with fresh juicy fruits from the garden every morning.
-One fateful day, the gardener brought some red cherries to the king and tasting one, the king who was in a bad mood felt it was sour and threw it on the gardener in anger and it hit him in the face.
+One fateful day, the gardener brought some red cherries to the king, and tasting one, the king who was in a bad mood felt it was sour and threw it at the gardener in anger and it hit him in the face.
 Turning to the king and smiling respectfully, the gardener said: “God is merciful”.
 The king was a bit confused why the gardener could not show any sign of displeasure and why he said “God is merciful.

 The king asked the gardener to explain why he appeared unhurt and what made him say that God is merciful.
 He replied and said that he wanted to bring big pineapples and coconuts but later changed his mind to bring the small cherries first.
-He believed that it was the mercy of God that made him not to bring a larger fruit because it could have hurt more.
+He believed that it was the mercy of God that made him not bring a larger fruit because it could have hurt more.

 God is indeed merciful.
-In fact, the book of Lamentations (3:22-23) say that the steadfastness of God never ceases and His mercy never ends for they are new every morning.
+In fact, the book of Lamentations (3:22-23) says that the steadfastness of God never ceases and His mercy never ends for they are new every morning.
 Pope Francis was right when he declared that God’s name is MERCY.
 Without divine mercy, our lives would become messy.
 What is the nature of divine mercy and how is it relevant to us as we celebrate the Divine Mercy Sunday?

 Our lives rest on the platform of divine mercy.
 Creation itself is an expression of God’s love.
 God created the world out of nothing (materially speaking), but spiritually creation is a product of God’s love.
 When humanity failed in Adam, God demonstrated His justice which brought about the eviction of our first parents from Paradise.
 However, God’s love went after us through the coming of our Lord Jesus Christ whose death and resurrection brought divine mercy to us.